 What the Latest EU Proposal Means and Experience from Switzerland’s Similar Regulation

-Just recently the EU voted on stricter rules for transfers between crypto exchanges and unhosted wallets.
+Just recently the EU voted on stricter rules for transfers between crypto exchanges and self-hosted wallets (unhosted wallets).
 Now, for transfers of more than 1000 EUR, wallet owners will need to verify their wallets: which means sending some wallet owner's information to the exchange.
 While this new legislation was met with mixed reactions, the proposal is similar to Switzerland’s already imposed regulation.

 The proposal itself is a lot to take in and comprehend.
 Together, we will break down the new regulation and discuss its implications for wallet owners and custodial wallet providers (crypto exchanges).
 As well as provide a brief glimpse into the future.

 First, let’s have a look at the core of what has been voted on:

 In the case of a transfer of crypto assets from or to a crypto-asset wallet not held by a third party, known as an 'unhosted wallet', the crypto-asset service provider or other obliged entity should obtain and retain the required originator and beneficiary information from their customer, whether originator or beneficiary.

 And now, let’s take it apart:

 crypto-asset wallet not held by a third party, known as an 'unhosted wallet',

 This is what the regulator and lawmakers call your wallet, where you control the private key, such as a Ledger, Trezor or BitBox hardware wallet.
 For the sake of simplicity, in this blog post, we’re going to call it a non-custodial wallet*.